PrimePenguin/PrimePenguin.WixSharp/README.md

-# WixSharp: A .NET library for Starweb.
+# WixSharp: A .NET library for Wix.

 WixSharp is a .NET library that enables you to authenticate and make API calls to WixSharp.
 It's great for building custom WixSharp Apps using C# and .NET.
 You can quickly and easily get up and running with WixSharp